 2. Disconnection surgery

 In a resective surgery, the legion (affected part, i.e. the focus) is resected (surgically removed).
-A resective surgery can be curative in nature.
+A resective surgery can be curative.

-The purpose of disconnection surgery is to disrupt the pathway of seizures, thereby reducing their spread in the brain.
-A disconnection surgery is usually palliative in nature.
-It can reduce, but does not eliminate seizures.
-However, it does aim at a significant reduction in seizures, while at the same time, preserving as much brain function as possible.
+Disconnection surgery disrupts the pathway of seizures, thereby reducing their spread in the brain.
+It is usually palliative in nature.
+Disconnection surgery can reduce seizures but does not eliminate them.
+However, it does aim to significantly reduce seizures while preserving as much brain function as possible.

 Temporal Lobe Epilepsy Surgery

 The cerebrum of the brain is divided into four lobes.
-The temporal lobe seen in the figure is located on either side of the brain, just above the ears.
+The temporal lobe, seen in the figure, is located on either side of the brain, just above the ears.
 This lobe controls hearing, language, and memory.
-The most common type of epilepsyin teens and adults has a focus in the temporal lobe.
+The most common type of epilepsy in teens and adults is focused in the temporal lobe.

-In a temporal lobe resection surgery, the seizure focus in the temporal lobe is resected, or cut away.
-While doing so, the surgeon has to take care to ensure that the vital functions of hearing, language and memory are not affected.
-Anterior (front) and mesial (deep middle) portions of the temporal lobe are usually the focus areas of epilepsy seizures.
-The prognosis (possibility of success) of a temporal lobe surgery is very high, especially so in mesial temporal scleroses.
+In a temporal lobe resection surgery, the seizure focus in the temporal lobe is resected or cut away.
+While doing so, the surgeon has to ensure that the vital functions of hearing, language, and memory are not affected.
+The temporal lobe’s anterior (front) and mesial (deep middle) portions are usually the focus areas of epilepsy seizures.
+The prognosis (possibility of success) of a temporal lobe surgery is very high, especially so in mesial temporal sclerosis.

 Extratemporal Resections

-Other areas of the brain like frontal lobe, parietal lobe or occipital lobe are also resected depending on the region of the focus.
-However, these surgeries are more complicated, as preservation of functions is of the utmost importance.
+Other brain areas, such as the frontal, parietal, or occipital, are also resected depending on the focus region.
+However, these surgeries are more complicated, as preservation of functions is paramount.
 Disconnection Surgeries.

 Disconnection Surgeries